Premer Taj Mahal: Plot

 Robyn (Riaz) and Liza (Shabnur) are in love.
-However, they are shown as unaware they come from the same background.
-Additionally, their disparate religions obstructed their matrimony; Robyn is a Muslim and Liza is a Christian.
-When they take a step toward a love marriage, Liza goes to Church.
-She is shocked to learn that Robyn is Muslim, while Robyn is shocked to learn she is Christian.
-They separate and try to forget each other.
-Instead they are soon together again, determined to stay.
-Their families learn about this situation and take action.
-Robyn's father Raihan Chowdhury (Abul Hayat) and Liza's father Abraham Dikosta (Wasimul Bari Rajib) start a conflict due to previous business relations.
+However, they appear unaware that they come from the same background.
+Their different religions also prevented them from marrying; Robyn is Muslim and Liza is Christian.
+When they take a step towards a love marriage, Liza goes to church.
+She is shocked to learn that Robyn is Muslim, and Robyn is shocked to learn that Liza is Christian.
+They separate, trying to forget each other.
+Instead, they soon get back together, determined to make it work.
+When their families learn about this situation, they take action.
+Due to previous business relations, Robyn's father Raihan Chowdhury (Abul Hayat) and Liza's father Abraham Dikosta (Wasimul Bari Rajib) start a conflict.

-The final plot twist shows that Liza is not Abraham Dikosta's daughter.
-She was born in a Muslim family and her birth father is "Abdul Rahim" (Anowar Hossain).
-One day, Abdul Rahim's and Abraham Dikosta's full families cross a river on a ferry.
-A cyclone spills everyone into the water.
+The final plot twist reveals that Liza is not the daughter of Abraham Dikosta.
+In fact, she was born into a Muslim family, and her birth father is Abdul Rahim (Anowar Hossain).
+One day, the full families of Abdul Rahim and Abraham Dikosta cross a river on a ferry.
+A cyclone causes the ferry to capsize, spilling everyone into the water.
 The survivors search for their family members.
-Meanwhile, Dikosta finds Rahim's baby named Alo.
-He takes Alo with him.
-Abdul Rahim knows that Alo is alive.
-After many years, Abdul Rahim encounters Dikosta accidentally.
-Afterwards, everybody learns the truth and Robyn and Liza marry.
+Meanwhile, Dikosta finds Rahim's baby, Alo.
+He took Alo with him.
+Rahim knew that Alo was alive.
+Many years later, Abdul Rahim encounters Dikosta by chance.
+Eventually, everyone learns the truth, and Robyn and Liza marry.